fgleyze/stud3d/README.md

-# Stud3D
+# MOB 3D

 This project generates 3D walls for timber frame houses.
-[You can test it here](http://fgleyze.com/stud3d/)
+[You can test it here](http://fgleyze.com/mob/)

 ## Tech Stack